DontAskM8/shit-deob/README.md

 # shit-deob
 shit ass deob. idk

-Disabled the dot form formatter to minimize error.
+Disable the dot form formatter to minimize error.

 Paste new p.js and beautified version either from chrome network tab or wherever u want